-- 11.1 There will normally be two sessions of play of 1 hour 15minutes each, separated by an interval of 15 minutes.
+- 11.1 There will normally be two sessions of play of 65 minutes each, excluding any Strategic Timeout, separated by an interval of 15 minutes.
 Law 11.9 (Agreement to forgo intervals) shall not apply. - 11.2 If the innings of the team batting first is completed prior to the scheduled time for the Interval, the Interval shall take place immediately and the Innings of the team batting second will commence correspondingly earlier.
 In circumstances where the side bowling first has not completed the allotted number of overs by the scheduled or re-scheduled cessation time for the first innings, the umpires shall reduce the length of the interval by the amount of time that the first innings over-ran.
-The minimum time for the interval will be 10 minutes. - $11.3\,$ On any occasion where the innings of the side batting first is delayed or interrupted, the Umpires will reduce the length of the interval to 10 minutes.
+The minimum time for the interval will be 10 minutes. - 11.3 On any occasion where the innings of the side batting first is delayed or interrupted, the Umpires will reduce the length of the interval to 10 minutes